-If the first few lines of your text file contain headings (or, lines with some explanatory text, etc.), enter the number of these lines here.
-This will instruct PlanMaker not to split these lines into columns like the rest of the data.
-The header lines will be left unchanged and stored into just one cell per line.
+If the first few lines of your text file contain headers (or lines with some explanatory text or similar), enter the number of the lines here.
+PlanMaker will then refrain from distributing these lines over several columns like the rest of the data and will store them unchanged in just one cell per line.